alfonsof/terraform-aws-examples/code/09-module-example/stage/data-stores/mysql/README.md

 This folder contains a MySQL on RDS example of a Terraform file [Terraform](https://www.terraform.io/).

-This Terraform file deploys a MySQL database using RDS in Amazon Web Services (AWS)
+This Terraform file deploys a MySQL database using RDS on AWS (Amazon Web Services).

 ## Requirements

 * You must have [Terraform](https://www.terraform.io/) installed on your computer.
 * You must have an [AWS (Amazon Web Services)](http://aws.amazon.com/) account.
 * It uses the Terraform AWS Provider that interacts with the many resources supported by AWS through its APIs.
 * This code was written for Terraform 0.10.x.